junbon-binary/perl-Finance-Contract/README.md

 ## \_shortcode\_to\_parameters

-Convert a shortcode and currency pair into parameters suitable for creating a BOM::Product::Contract
+Convert a shortcode and currency pair into parameters suitable for creating a Finance::Contract